ynsmrtpc/EmployeeSaveProject/README.md

 <h3><strong> What needs to be done to use it. </strong></h3>
 <hr>
 <ul>
-	<li>After downloading and opening the code to your computer, open the terminal window from the IDE you are using and type npm install. for Node:<a href='https://nodejs.org/en/'> Node Download</a> ) </li>
+	<li>After downloading and opening the code to your computer, open the terminal window from the IDE you are using and type npm install. for Node:<a href='https://nodejs.org/en/' target='_blank'> Node Download</a> ) </li>
 	<li>After all node modules are loaded, a folder named <b>"node modules"</b> will be created. </li>
 	<li>You have to come to the terminal screen again and enter the following commands: <br>
 		<b>npm run build</b> <br>